-- 1979-Contran acquires control of LLC; - 1981-Contran acquires control of our other predecessor company; - 1982-Contran acquires control of Keystone Consolidated Industries, Inc., a predecessor to CompX; - 1984-Keystone spins-off an entity that includes what is to become CompX; this entity subsequently merges with LLC; - 1986-Contran acquires control of NL, which at the time owns 100% of Kronos and a 50% interest in Titanium Metals Corporation ("TIMET"); - 1987-LLC and another Contran controlled company merge to form Valhi, our current corporate structure; - 1988-NL spins-off an entity that includes its investment in TIMET; - 1995-WCS begins start-up operations; - 1996-TIMET completes an initial public offering: - 2003-NL completes the spin-off of Kronos through the pro-rata distribution of Kronos shares to its shareholders including us; - 2004 through 2005-NL distributes Kronos shares to its shareholders, including us, through quarterly dividends; - 2007-We distribute all of our TIMET common stock to our shareholders through a stock dividend; - 2008-WCS receives a license for the disposal of byproduct material and begins construction of the byproduct facility infrastructure; - 2009-WCS receives a license for the disposal of Class A, B and C low-level radioactive waste ("LLRW") and completes construction of the byproduct facility; - 2010-Kronos completes a secondary offering of its common stock lowering our ownership of Kronos to 80%; - 2011-WCS begins construction on its Compact and Federal "LLRW" and mixed LLRW disposal facilities; - 2012-WCS completes construction of its Compact and Federal LLRW disposal facilities and commences operations at the Compact facility; - 2012-In December we sell all of our remaining interest in TIMET and TIMET is no longer our affiliate; - 2012-In December CompX completes the sale of its furniture components business; - 2013-WCS commences operations at the Federal LLRW facility;
+- 1979-Contran acquires control of LLC; - 1981-Contran acquires control of our other predecessor company; - 1982-Contran acquires control of Keystone Consolidated Industries, Inc., a predecessor to CompX; - 1984-Keystone spins-off an entity that includes what is to become CompX; this entity subsequently merges with LLC; - 1986-Contran acquires control of NL, which at the time owns 100% of Kronos and a 50% interest in Titanium Metals Corporation ("TIMET"); - 1987-LLC and another Contran controlled company merge to form Valhi, our current corporate structure; - 1988-NL spins-off an entity that includes its investment in TIMET; - 1995-WCS begins start-up operations; - 1996-TIMET completes an initial public offering; - 2003-NL completes the spin-off of Kronos through the pro-rata distribution of Kronos shares to its shareholders including us; - 2004 through 2005-NL distributes Kronos shares to its shareholders, including us, through quarterly dividends; - 2007-We distribute all of our TIMET common stock to our shareholders through a stock dividend; - 2008-WCS receives a license for the disposal of byproduct material and begins construction of the byproduct facility infrastructure; - 2009-WCS receives a license for the disposal of Class A, B and C low-level radioactive waste ("LLRW") and completes construction of the byproduct facility; - 2010-Kronos completes a secondary offering of its common stock lowering our ownership of Kronos to 80%; - 2011-WCS begins construction on its Compact and Federal "LLRW" and mixed LLRW disposal facilities; - 2012-WCS completes construction of its Compact and Federal LLRW disposal facilities and commences operations at the Compact facility; - 2012-In December we sell all of our remaining interest in TIMET and TIMET is no longer our affiliate; - 2012-In December CompX completes the sale of its furniture components business; - 2013-WCS commences operations at the Federal LLRW facility; - 2013-In December we purchased an additional ownership interest in and became the majority owner of Basic Management, Inc. and The LandWell Company; both companies are now included in our Consolidated Financial Statements effective December 31, 2013;

-- 2013-In December we purchased an additional ownership interest in and became the majority owner of Basic Management, Inc. and The LandWell Company; both companies are now included in our Consolidated Financial Statements effective December 31, 2013; - 2015-The first homes in our Cadence planned community were completed by third-party builders and sold to the public; and - 2015-In November we entered into an agreement for the sale of WCS which is expected to close in the first half of 2016.
+- 2015-The first homes in our Cadence planned community were completed by third-party builders and sold to the public; and - 2015-In November we entered into an agreement for the sale of WCS which, assuming all closing conditions are satisfied (for which there can be no assurance), including the receipt of U.S. anti-trust approval, the sale is expected to close by sometime in the third quarter of 2017.